velichkoals/algorithms-and-structures/README.md

 # algorithms-and-structures
-Repository with examples of algorithms and data structures
+<h2>Repository with examples of algorithms and data structures</h2>